lotlouischoitslab/CUMTD_Bus_Analysis_Classification/README.md

 # Image Preparation
 Random CUMTD bus image datasets were used to train the neural network model for image classification.
-158 files were then split into 8 categories with each category having 10 images of the same class.
+158 files were then split into 8 categories.

 ![title](images/random_bus1.png)
 ### Random ADA images from the given image dataset.